w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 Each normative section has a status that indicates how far along in the development process this section is, how ready it is for experimental adoption, and what kind of feedback we are looking for.

-* **Placeholder:** This content is temporary.
-It shows the type of content or section to expect.
-Placeholder text will be replaced.
-It is hidden by default in the Editor's draft.
+* **Placeholder**: This content is temporary.
+It showcases the type of content or section to expect here.
+All of this is expected to be replaced.
 No feedback is needed on placeholder content.
-* **Exploratory:** The Working Group is exploring what direction to take with this section.
-This content is not refined; details and definitions may be missing.
-It is hidden by default in the Editor's draft.
-We invite feedback on the proposed direction.
+* **Exploratory**: The Working Group is exploring what direction to take with this section.
+This content is not refined, details and definitions may be missing.
+Feedback should be about the proposed direction.
-* **Developing:** There is rough agreement on what is needed for this section, although not all high-level concerns have been settled.
-Details are included, yet they are not all agreed on.
-We invite general feedback on how understandable, usable, and reasonable the section is generally.
+* **Developing**: There is rough agreement on what is needed for this section, although not all high-level concerns have been settled.
+Details have been filled, but are yet to be worked out.
+Feedback should be focused on ensuring the sections are usable and reasonable in a broad sense.
-* **Refining:** The Working Group has reach consensus on this section.
+* **Refining**: The Working Group has reach consensus on this section.
 It is ready for broad public review and experimental adoption.
-We seek feedback on feasibility and issues with implementations.
+Feedback should be focused on the feasibility of implementation.
-* **Mature:** The Working Group thinks this content is ready for the final standard.
-Feedback should be focused on edge case scenarios the Working Group might not have anticipated.
+* **Mature**: Content is believed by the Working Group to be ready for recommendation.
+Feedback should be focused on edge case scenarios the Working Group may not have anticipated.

 <img src="{{ "/content-images/wcag/dialogs2.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 30%; max-width: 220px">